 DONOR BILL OF RIGHTS

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
-To assure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors have full confidence in ASOR declares that all donors have the following rights:
+To assure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors will have full confidence in ASOR and its Mission and Programs, ASOR declares that all donors have the following rights:

-1. To be informed of ASOR’s Mission, the way in which ASOR will use donated resources, and its capacity and ability to use donations effectively for intended purposes.
+1. To be informed of ASOR’s Mission and Programs, the way in which ASOR will use donated resources, and its capacity and ability to use donations effectively for their intended purposes.

 2. To be informed of the identity of those serving on ASOR’s Board of Trustees, and to expect the Board to exercise prudent judgment in its stewardship responsibilities.